DistributedWeb/whitepaper/README.md

-#### NOTE: This document is currently under heavy development.
-This document is currently in an incomplete state.
+#### NOTE: This document is currently under heavy development and is currently in an incomplete state.

 ## The Distributed Web (dWeb)